Joljol-Yahya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo Display the number of lines that contain the pattern
+displasy the number of files that contain bin